Meet the Archer Center Team

 Stephanie has previously served as a student affairs administrator for the Volunteer and Service Center at The University of Texas at Austin, where she oversaw service-learning reflection, facilitated student leadership training, and advised student leaders in their coordination of community service and campus engagement programs.
 In this role, Stephanie provided programmatic direction to The Project, UT Austin's largest day of service and the Running of the Horns 5K Run/Walk Fundraiser.

 A native Texan, Stephanie completed her undergraduate studies at Texas Southern University and graduate studies at The University of Texas at Austin in social work, respectively.
-She completed her doctoral studies at Hampton University in educational management.
-Stephanie homeschools her three children and enjoys baking, reading, hosting and thrift shopping, especially for classic literature.
+She then completed her doctoral studies at Hampton University in educational management.
+Stephanie homeschools her four children and enjoys baking, reading, hosting, and thrift shopping, especially for classic literature.

 Email Dr. Squires